Christian Arroyo Player Props: Red Sox vs. Athletics

-Christian Arroyo -- hitting .270 with four doubles, a walk and three RBI in his past 10 games -- will be in action for the Boston Red Sox versus the Oakland Athletics, with Paul Blackburn on the mound, on July 17 at 9:40 PM ET.
+After batting .289 with four doubles, a walk and three RBI in his past 10 games, Christian Arroyo and the Boston Red Sox take on the Oakland Athletics (who will start Luis Medina) at 9:40 PM ET on Tuesday.

-He had a hitless showing in his last game (0-for-5) against the Cubs.
+He had a one-hit showing in his most recent game (1-for-4) against the Athletics.

 Christian Arroyo Game Info & Props vs. the Athletics